rlopez133/virt-aap-day2-workspace/solutions/README.md

-# Day 2 Operations on OpenShift Virtualization - Solution Collection
+# Day 2 Operations with OpenShift Virtualization and Ansible Automation Platform- Solution Collection

 Welcome to the solution collection for the **Day 2 Operations on OpenShift Virtualization** lab.
 This repository contains all the necessary resources,